 I am an essayist, specializing in creative nonfiction, and I am a “sometimes” poet whose poetry has appeared in Mercyhurst University’s literary publication, Lumen.
-I am also an aspiring novelist, whose current project is a novel with a working title of We are Salvation.
+I am also an aspiring multi-genre novelist.
+(I rarely, if ever, write a “happily ever after.”
+You’ve been warned.)

 I write for the passion of writing.
 I write for the pursuit of conviction.
 I write because I have something to say and whether it is heard or not, it is my burden to write it.
 I write… because it is who I am.